WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 18

 Jey provided a momentary distraction by hopping on the apron, drawing Big E and Woods in his direction.
 Kingston launched himself off the top, but Jimmy used his momentum against him, rolling through and scoring the pinfall victory.

 Jimmy Uso defeated Kofi Kingston

 This felt entirely too much like "been here, done this" and the result is a tag team feud that has failed to maintain the heat it had in the wake of the rap battle two weeks ago.

 As it stands, the tag title match may be the least heated on a card seriously lacking a red-hot rivalry to give it substance.

 Sami Zayn vs. Mike Kanellis (with Maria Kanellis)

-After weeks of interactions that turned physical last week with Mike Kanellis blasting Sami Zayn with a vase in the backstage area, the Ring of Honor exports squared off in singles competition, the former accompanied by wife Maria.
+After weeks of interactions that turned physical last week with Mike Kanellis blasting Sami Zayn with a vase in the backstage area, the Ring of Honor exports squared off in singles competition, with the former accompanied by wife Maria.

 The action was back and forth, with Zayn answering everything Kanellis threw at him.

-Sensing danger, and a potential loss in her husband's first WWE match, Maria jumped in the ring and broke up an attempt at a Helluva Kick.
+Sensing danger and a potential loss in her husband's first WWE match, Maria jumped in the ring and broke up an attempt at a Helluva Kick.